duncantl/Rllvm/INSTALL.md

 or to specify it for one installation (1), or "permanently" via (2).

 # FFI
-Your version of LLVM may use the foreign function interface (FFI) library, but is not explicitly linked  to it.
+Your version of LLVM may (and should) use the foreign function interface (FFI) library, but is not explicitly linked  to it.
 The configuration script will attempt to locate libffi.a/.dylib/.so.
 It uses pkg-config, if that is available.
 If the libffi library is in a non-standard location, you can specify it by setting the environment variable FFI_LIB in the form